Saturna Sustainable Equity Fund

 Principal Risks of Investing in the Fund

 Equity securities risk: Equity securities may experience significant volatility in response to economic or market conditions or adverse events that affect a particular industry, sector, or company.
-Larger companies may have slower rates of growth as compared to smaller, faster-growing companies.
+Larger companies may have slower rates of growth as compared to smaller, faster-growing companies, and at times may be out of favor with investors.
 Smaller companies may have more limited financial resources, products, or services, and tend to be more sensitive to changing economic or market conditions.

 Growth investing risk: The Fund may invest in growth stocks, which may be more volatile than slower-growing value stocks, especially when market expectations are not met.